COVID-19 Safety Guidelines

 We celebrate the diversity of our audiences and, as we open our doors again, are committed to doing so with equity, accessibility, and inclusion in mind.

-- Installing hand sanitizer stations throughout the museum.
+- Hand sanitizer stations throughout the museum.

 All visitors are required to: